caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 # Build Pipeline

-The first box at the top of this page labelled **Pipeline** is where we configure the global settings of this build pipeline.
+The first box at the top of this page that is labelled **Pipeline**, is where we configure the global settings of this build pipeline.
 We can set it's name, the agent pool the builds will execute on.

-1. Give the build a name and leave the Agent pool as "Hosted VS2017"
+1. Give the build a name
+2. Leave the Agent pool as "Hosted VS2017"

 ![image01](/images/posts/azure-devops/part3/part3-image1.png)